FlagrantGarden/leanpub-factions/manuscript/m1-companies-and-captains.md

 : The minimum roll required to activate the Group to Move, followed by the maximum distance in inches they may Move if successful.

 Missile (MI)
-: The minimum roll required to activate the Group to Shoot, followed by the minimum result to hit an enemy when Shooting, followed by the maximum range when Shooting.
+: The minimum roll required to activate the Group to Shoot, followed by the minimum result to hit an enemy when Shooting, followed by the maximum Range when Shooting.

 Resilience (R)
 : The initial fighting strength of the Group, followed by the minimum result to pass when Testing Resilience.